 What is a Business Term Loan?

 Everyone loves a classic because it’s tested – and it’ll work considerably.
-It’s the same with a business term loan: a steady, flexible way to get a lump sum of capital to repay in regular monthly repayments at a fixed interest rate – helping you grow your business, and build credit.
+It’s the same with a business term loan: a steady, flexible way to get a lump sum of capital to repay in regular monthly repayments at a fixed interest rate – helping you grow your business and build credit.

 The “term” in a “business term loan” is set repayment term length of one to five years.
-The maximum loan amount you can secure with a term loan is up to $500K with typical interest rates of 7% to 30% in as quick as two business days.
+The maximum loan amount you can secure with a term loan is up to $500K with typical interest rates of 7% to 30% in as quickly as two business days.

 In simple words, you can use a business term loan for, oh, just about anything from financing a specific project to purchase new equipment or hire workforce and much more!

-A business term loan offers many benefits including fixed payment structure, available for almost any business purposes, lower monthly payments and longer payments terms than short-term loans.
+A business term loan offers many benefits including fixed payment structure, available for almost any business purposes, lower monthly payments and longer payment terms than short-term loans.
 The only drawback is the possible prepayment penalties.

 Requirements for Business Term Loans

-Business term loans are traditionally a bank product that involves longer application process with a lot of paperwork.
-With the advancement in lending industry, various online lenders have emerged, like Lending Club and Funding Circle that are offering business term loans at reasonable rates via quick online applications and process.
+Business term loans are traditionally a bank product that involves a longer application process with a lot of paperwork.
+With the advancement in the lending industry, various online lenders have emerged, like Lending Club and Funding Circle that are offering business term loans at reasonable rates via quick online applications and process.

 The following is required to qualify for business term loans:

 - Bank Statements